The Emperor and the Golem: Part I

 Aging and eccentric Emperor Rudolf II, who is obsessed with finding the Golem, refuses to hear out ambassadors and falls into destructive fits.
-Later he welcomes Magister Edward Kelley at Prague Castle and shows him his alchemist laboratory.
+Later he welcomes Magister Edward Kelley at Prague Castle and shows him his alchemy laboratory.
 All the alchemists are either charlatans or fools.
-Rudolf wants alchemist Scotta to make him an elixir of youth and pressures him into performing a magic ritual at night.
+Rudolf wants an alchemist named Scotta to make him an elixir of youth, and pressures him into performing a magic ritual at night.
 While performing the ritual, they accidentally stumble upon the Golem.
-However the Golem can't be awakened without a little ball called shem.
+However, the Golem can't be awakened without a little ball called shem.

-Meanwhile, an assistant baker Matěj is confronted by an angry mob which demands bread rolls.
-The bread rolls, however, are baked only for the emperor.
+Meanwhile, an assistant baker named Matěj is confronted by an angry mob demanding bread rolls which are usually baked only for the emperor.
 When the corrupt head of the bakery leaves the building, Matěj distributes the emperor's bread rolls to the poor and is imprisoned in the dungeons for this deed.
-Kelley reveals his homunculus Sirael, whom the Emperor wishes to teach everything of our world, including love.
-Rudolf does not know that Sirael is a regular country girl, Kateřina, acting after coercion by Kelley.
-Kateřina and Matěj communicate through vents between Kelley's room and the dungeons and fall in love through conversation, although they cannot see each other.
-Alchemist Scotta concocts an elixir of youth for Rudolf (actually a mix of strong alcoholic drinks and morphium).
+Kelley reveals his homunculus Sirael, whom Rudolf wishes to teach about everything in the world, including love.
+Rudolf does not know that Sirael is a regular country girl named Kateřina who has been coerced by Kelley to act in this fashion.
+Kateřina and Matěj fall in love while communicating through vents between Kelley's room and the dungeons, although they cannot see each other.
+The alchemist Scotta concocts an elixir of youth for Rudolf, which is actually a mix of strong alcohol and morphium.
 Meanwhile, Matěj escapes the dungeons.